JDS-py/nikorurep/README.md

 # nikoruyamagashi
 Discord Bot made with much love!

+Most of the coding is made by me...

+Discord tag: JDS#2131

 # Geolocator source code:
 https://github.com/lixeri/IP-Tools

-Most of the coding is made by me...

 # Bot Prefix is:
 - y!